 Non-degree seeking students are individuals who are attending Gateway with no intention of completing a program.
 These individuals may enroll in courses for which all prerequisites have been met.
 Placement testing may be required depending on the course(s) selected.
 Students seeking this status do not need to complete an application for admission and may register beginning the first day of open registration.

-Students accepted as non-degree seeking students are not eligible for federal financial aid.
+Students accepted as non-degree seeking (not admitted to a specific program) are not eligible for federal financial aid.